keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-feature-flags/index.md

 ## Configure Keptn

 Now everything is set up in the Unleash server.
-For Keptn to be able to connect to the Unleash server, we have to add a secret with the Unleash API URL as well as the Unleash tokens. #
+For Keptn to be able to connect to the Unleash server, we have to add a secret with the Unleash API URL as well as the Unleash tokens.

-1. Execute the following command but replace *xxx* with the actual URL of the Unleash server.
+1. Execute the following command but replace *$URL* with the actual URL, $USER with the user and $TOKEN with the token of your Unleash server.

     ```console
+    kubectl -n keptn create secret generic unleash --from-literal="UNLEASH_SERVER_URL=$URL/api" --from-literal="UNLEASH_USER=$USER" --from-literal="UNLEASH_TOKEN=$TOKEN"
+    ```

+    If you have onboarded unleash using Keptn, you can use the following command:
+    ```console
-    kubectl -n keptn create secret generic unleash --from-literal="UNLEASH_SERVER_URL=http://unleash.sockshop-production/api" --from-literal="UNLEASH_USER=keptn" --from-literal="UNLEASH_TOKEN=keptn"
+    kubectl -n keptn create secret generic unleash --from-literal="UNLEASH_SERVER_URL=unleash.unleash-dev/api" --from-literal="UNLEASH_USER=keptn" --from-literal="UNLEASH_TOKEN=keptn"
     ```

 2. Keptn has to be aware of the new secret and have to load it for it to connect to the Unleash server to set the feature toggles.
 Therefore, the remediation service must be restarted: